Estimated reading time: 14 minutes

 - Egg Frittata packs well for lunches

-- Quick mug biscuit (I make at home and pack in my lunch)
+- Quick mug biscuit (I make it at home and pack it in my lunch)

 - 2 homemade grilled chicken burgers with melted mozzarella and mushrooms with a keto bun

-Eventually my plan is to do a full Costco breakdown with photos of all the keto products we purchase there so you can see the benefits of buying in bulk as opposed to sticking to the health food section at the grocery store.
+Eventually, I plan to do a full Costco breakdown with photos of all the keto products we purchase there so you can see the benefits of buying in bulk instead of sticking to the grocery store’s health food section.

-You may not get all the products you want right away but it takes time to build your pantry which will eventually help keep your budget in check.
+You may not get all the products you want right away, but building your pantry takes time, which will eventually help keep your budget in check.